PennLINC/qsirecon/docs/reconstruction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of offering a bewildering number of options for constructing connectivity matrices,
-``qsiprep`` will construct as many connectivity matrices as it can given the reconstruction
+``qsirecon`` will construct as many connectivity matrices as it can given the reconstruction
 methods.
 It is **highly** recommended that you pick a weighting scheme before you run
 these pipelines and only look at those numbers.
 If you look at more than one weighting method
 be sure to adjust your statistics for the additional comparisons.